-O6.10 Complementary and alternative therapies
+O6.11 Complementary therapies

 A systematic review by Guo (Guo 2006) concluded there was no clear evidence supporting the effectiveness of herbal medicines for treating COPD.